 Well, first things first.
 If your rabbits get ear mites it isn’t the end of the world.
 You’ll know it because it looks like their ear is completely scabbed over.

 However, refrain from picking the scabs or anything like that.
 It happened because there is a tiny bug that often lives in hay that moved into their ear canal.
-It causes a ton of wax and scabs.
+It causes a lot of wax and scabs.

 Though it looks painful, usually it just itches really badly.
 That is miserable enough though, right?

-So you’ll need to get a dropper of some sort and put some oil inside of it.
+You’ll need to get a dropper of some sort and put some oil inside of it.
 Place a few drops of oil in the rabbit’s ear twice a day for 10 days.
 The oil smothers the ear mites, and your bunny’s ear should clear up.

 However, now I do preventative maintenance in order to not have to do this ritual for 10 days and to save my rabbits some misery (if I can help it.)
 I accomplish this, by putting a couple of drops of oil in their ears once a week.